 The ClxPrefix is used in the tagnames AN-X creates for import into RSLogix 5000.
 AN-X prefixes each tagname with the ClxPrefix.
-The ClxPrefix can be used to distinguish tags for the same Modicon address when the ControlLogix processor has connections to more than one AN-X3-MOD-MON.
+The ClxPrefix can be used to distinguish tags for the same Modicon address when the ControlLogix processor has connections to more than one AN-X3-MOD-MAS.

-For example, if the ControlLogix has connections to two AN-X3-MOD-MON modules, each monitoring a different Modicon network, both networks could contain I/O modules with the same drop and slot address.
-Using a different ClxPrefix in the configuration files for each AN-X3-MOD-MON makes the tagnames for the two modules distinct.
+For example, if the ControlLogix has connections to two AN-X3-MOD-MAS modules, each controlling a different Modicon network, both networks could contain modules with the same drop and slot address.
+Using a different ClxPrefix in the configuration file for each AN-X3-MOD-MAS makes the tags for the two modules distinct.